 Have you been injured in an accident?
-If so, call a Baltimore personal injury lawyer at William G. Kolodner, P.A. today for a free consultation at 410-837-2144.
+If so, thencontact our Baltimore office to schedule a free consultation, you can give us a call at (410) 837-2144 to speak with one of ourBaltimore, Maryland personal injury attorneys at William G. Kolodner P.A.
 Since 1977, we’ve been dedicated to helping accident victims get the money they deserve.

-Suffering an unexpected accident or injury in Baltimore, MD can be devastating.
+Suffering an unexpected accident or injury can be devastating.
 If you are hurt because someone else was negligent, you may be able to hold them accountable.
 The money you recover can make a massive difference in your life for years to come.

 Our attorneys know how important your injury claim is, and we’re prepared to maximize your recovery.
 We’re available 24/7 to take your call.

 Why Should I Hire a Personal Injury Lawyer?

 There are several reasons why it’s a good idea to have a personal injury lawyer representing you after an accident.